 Overall objectives of the plan are reflected in the vision outlined in chapter 1.
-"Using and preserving the sea in all its diversity" is the overarching goal, thus contributing to a healthy sea and space for biodiversity, climate protection, and provide a wide range of ecosystem services.
-Maritime resources should be responsibly used, as a basis of a sustainable marine economy, and prosperity for present and future generations, with a focus on climate-friendly technologies such as offshore wind energy and other renewable energies and supporting national and international climate targets, while also providing for "traditional" uses such as shipping, fishery, recreation etc.
+"Using and preserving the sea in all its diversity" shall be the overarching goal, thus contributing to a healthy sea and space for biodiversity, climate protection, and provide a wide range of ecosystem services.
+Maritime resources shall be responsibly used, as basis of sustainable marine economy, and prosperity for present and future generations, with a focus on climate-friendly technologies such as offshore wind energy and other renewable energies and supporting national and international climate targets, while also providing for "traditional" uses such as shipping, fishery, recreation etc.